Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+R4D35
+---

+I've been mentoring some of the early stage Ruby challenges on exercism.io I find it surprising how many different iterations are possible and it keeps me on my toes.
+Today I was reminded of the splat operator.
+I also did a bit of my Rails portfolio and experimented with scope definitions and setting defaults after_initialize.

 R4D34
 ---